-How to Study Effectively with AI in 2026: A Student's Guide
+How to Study with AI Effectively (2026 Student Guide)

 Learn how to use AI tools ethically and effectively for studying.
 From AI note summaries to auto-generated flashcards, here's how AI can help you learn faster.